RuiNelson/Neptune3ProProfileForPrusaSlicer/README.md

 2. On the menu, click **Help** > **Show Configuration Folder**
 3. Open the `vendor` subfolder
 4. Copy/Replace your `Elegoo.ini` and `Elegoo` folder with my version
 5. If you do configuration updates from Prusa, you might need to replace again the files/folders.
+You can disable configuration updates in PrusaSlicer if you want.

 Optional: here on GitHub, click the **Watch** button then **Custom**  then **Releases** to be notified of configuration updates.